mootools/website/assets/fonts/README.md

 http://www.google.com/fonts/specimen/Source+Code+Pro

+###### Entypo / Entypo Social

+Entypo and Entypo Social fonts are not currently provided by any webfont service, so they must be loaded in MooTools server.

 Usage
 -------------

-In the website, both fonts could be loaded asynchronously through Google WebFont JavaScript loader.
+In the website, fonts could be loaded asynchronously through Google WebFont JavaScript loader.

 https://developers.google.com/fonts/docs/webfont_loader